GSA-TTS/identity-dev-docs/_pages/testing.md

 * `703-555-5888` - simulates a timeout during verification
 * `703-555-5999` - simulates a phone number that couldn't be contacted

-Use any other phone number for typical testing purposes.
+Use any other phone number for typical testing purposes